Kali-Hac/ChatGPT-MBTI/README.md

 # Can ChatGPT Judge Human Personalities? <br> A General Evaluation Framework

 ## Introduction
 This is a simplified implementation of automated testing codes for “Can ChatGPT Judge Human Personalities?
 A General Evaluation Framework”.
-The codes are used to reproduce experimental results in the paper.
+The codes are used to produce **one independent testing** result of LLM personality assessment.
+User may customize the codes to execute multiple testings to reproduce the complete result in the paper.

 ## Environment
 ```bash